 The people of South Brent raised the money by buying shares in the 45m turbine, which will generate about 400 kilowatt hours of electricity a year.

 Some of the income made from the electricity will be used to support other local low-carbon projects.

 Organiser Edward Chapman said the project had been "led locally and 90% funded within the local postcode".

-Mr Chapman said: "I had heard about community energy projects where people had collectively chipped in to buy a wind turbine, where any proceeds get ploughed back into the community, and I thought it was a neat thing to do, so that's how it started."'You can do it'
+Mr Chapman said: "I had heard about community energy projects where people had collectively chipped in to buy a wind turbine, where any proceeds get ploughed back into the community, and I thought it was a neat thing to do, so that's how it started."